kellyaliasgar/Data-Science-Projects/README.md

 - 🧮 Experienced in **Python, SQL, Tableau, Excel, and machine learning**.
 - 🌎 Background in **Geospatial Analysis, Predictive Modeling, and Process Optimization**.
 - 💡 Skilled at translating complex analysis into actionable insights.
-- 🧍‍♀️ Currently based in **Maryland, USA** — open to hybrid or remote data science roles.
+- 🧍‍♀️ Currently based in **New York, USA** — open to hybrid or remote data science roles.

 ---